kodydeda4/swiftui-emerald/README.md

 A Tiling Window Wanager for macOS.

 > Emerald uses Yabai & SKHD to do it's magic.
-They're both open source projects created by `koekeishiya` on Github.
+> They're both open source projects created by `koekeishiya` on Github.
-> A link to his page can be found [here](https://github.com/koekeishiya).
+> Here's a link to his [page](https://github.com/koekeishiya).
 >> You can find more information about **Yabai**  [here](https://github.com/koekeishiya/yabai/wiki).
 >> You can find more information about **SKHD** [here](https://github.com/koekeishiya/skhd).
 >> You can find more information about **Tiling Window Managers** [here](https://www.youtube.com/watch?v=Lj1IfdKY0CU&ab_channel=DistroTube).